Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Blakemore Freeman Fellowships

-Blakemore Freeman Fellowships are awarded for one academic year of full-time, intensive language study at the advanced level in East or Southeast Asia in approved language programs.
+Blakemore Freeman Fellowships are awarded for one academic year of full-time, intensive language study at the advanced level in an approved language program in East or Southeast Asia.
 Applicants must have a well-defined career objective involving Asia in which regular use of the language is an important aspect; the potential to make a significant contribution to a field of study or area of professional or business activity in an Asian country; prior experience in the Asian country or involvement or participation in activities related to the country; and a good academic, professional, or business background appropriate to the career program.
-The fellowship covers tuition or tutoring fees, plus a stipend for travel, living and study expenses.
+The fellowship covers tuition or tutoring fees, plus a stipend for travel, living, and study expenses.

 Eisenhower Global Scholars